Efficient Deep Learning-based Forward Solvers for Brain Tumor Growth Models: Results

 \subsection{Voxel-level prediction of tumor cell concentration}

 In Table \ref{3675-metrics_summary}, we compare voxel-level accuracy in predicting tumor cell concentration across different models (measured by MAE and MSE) as well as the global image similarity (SSIM) on the unseen test set.
-Notably, our optimized TumorSurrogate model consistently outperforms all other models across all metrics, achieving an MSE that is half that of the second-best model.
-While the ViT demonstrated superior performance over nnU-Net in voxel-level metrics, it exhibited the lowest overall global image similarity according to SSIM.
-Interestingly, the comparatively high errors in voxel-level prediction for nnU-Net were driven by outliers, as evidenced by the high standard error.
+Notably, the nnU-Net model consistently outperforms all other models across all metrics, achieving an MSE that is a quarter of that of the second-best model.
+In addition, we observe that our optimized TumorSurrogate outperforms the baseline model by a factor of 2 in terms of the MSE.